Lord Blyton Safeguarding Policy Procedure and Guidance

 Preventing Radicalisation and Extremism

 The prevent duty requires that all staff are aware of the signs that a child may be vulnerable to radicalisation.
 The risks will need to be considered for political; environmental; animal rights; or faith based extremism that may lead to a child becoming radicalised.
 All staff have received prevent training/undertaken e-learning/received awareness training (every 3 years) in order that they can identify the signs of children being radicalised.
+All staff undertook training in November 2021.

 As part of the preventative process resilience to radicalisation will be built through the promotion of fundamental British values through the curriculum.